-Post your ART workshop lessons and ideas here for teaching the story of Moses and the Ten Commandments.
+Here are Art Sunday school lessons for teaching the story of Moses and the Ten Commandments in Exodus 20:1-17.

-Please do not include lessons that are substantially the same as other lessons already posted in the Exchange and you may have borrowed from.
+Note: Please do not include lessons that are substantially the same as other lessons already posted.
+Your variations, however, are welcome.

 The Ten Commandments